 Personal Statement for CAAPID, directed to a specific university:

 At the center of my world stands helping the underserved as a dentistry professional – on personal and professional levels.
 I have two particular loves in this regard, the ancient and the very young, and I hope for a long life full of helping both.
 For this reason, I hope to be selected for a DDS/DMD program for international dentists.
-I feel strongly that I am the best fit with the IDP at UXX for a variety of reasons.
+I feel strongly that I am the best fit for the IDP at UXX for various reasons.
 This is where I would have the most robust support base that would enable me to give 24/ 7 to my International Dentist Program.

 I am especially drawn to the elderly who are neglected by or have lost their families.
 One of my long-term goals is to establish a program that helps provide affordable dental care for the elderly in need.
 My other long-term goal is to return to my native Armenia and set up a dental clinic to provide free dental care for orphaned children.
 Armenia is very much a Third World country.
 The government does almost nothing to help in this area, with the care of orphans depending entirely upon private charitable efforts and donations.
 I see providing free dental care to as many orphaned children in Armenia as possible as a realistic goal that I will be able to achieve later on in my career if I were to be accepted to your doctoral program in dentistry.
-Having excelled through six years of dental school in Armenia, doing rotations in the different specialties, I became convinced that pediatric dentistry held a special place in my heart.
+Having excelled through six years of dental school in Armenia, doing rotations in different specialties, I became convinced that pediatric dentistry held a special place in my heart.
 For me, Pediatric Dentistry is more than a career.
 I see it as the most profound of privileges to make sustainable, lifetime contributions to a child's oral health and self-esteem.